RichardHightower/java2csv/templates/methods/method_sequence_system.md

 Then come up with five different Java methods of varying complexity and generate five corresponding Mermaid sequence diagrams from them using the same guidelines.

+Then show a basic error handling example in mermaid.
+Then show a basic alt/opt example in mermaid.